-On a cold February day a few years ago, a group of residents from Turning Point’s Stanfield House rehabilitation service were painting an old and neglected fence at Harrington railway station in West Cumbria.
+On a cold February day a few years ago, a group of residents from Turning Point’s Stanfield House residential drug treatment service were painting an old and neglected fence at Harrington railway station in West Cumbria.
 A neighbour came out of her house with a tray of tea and biscuits.
 She asked what the group were up to and two of the residents shared that they were undergoing rehab.
 Painting a fence made them feel better – it gave them a sense of achievement and was their way of giving back.
 This was the beginning of the Railway Journey to Recovery, a partnership between Turning Point and Community Rail Cumbria.

 One part of the Railway Journey to Recovery programme is the Green Road project.
 Running since 2017, it involves weekly visits to Green Road railway station where residents tend to the hedgerows and flowerbeds, feed the birds and maintain the station buildings.
 Involvement in the project has seen a profound change in the confidence and self-esteem of residents.

 Alcohol and substance misuse can so often lead to isolation.
 As an addiction grows, people are increasingly likely to develop a lack of self-worth, retreat from society and lose ties with their families, their friends and their communities.
 Turning Point’s detox and rehab services recognise that a major part of recovery is breaking down the stigma of substance misuse and helping people feel good about being in the community again.
 Many have forged such a connection with the local landscape and community as part of their recovery that they have relocated to Cumbria after completing their treatment programme.